-This renewal is submitted to the Secretary of the Department of Health and Human Services, through the Director of the Administration for Children and Families, in December 2011.
+This renewal is submitted to the Secretary of the Department of Health and Human Services, through the Director of the Administration for Children and Families.

 Delaware's approved amended Work Verification Plan, dated April 20, 2009 describes in detail how TANF work activities are defined, verified, and documented.